PLAYTIME at The Whitworth

 PLAY Market

-PLAYTIME at The Whitworth, Manchester 1 — 31 August 2023 Entrance is free — Visit now
+PLAYTIME at The Whitworth, Manchester 1 — 31 August 2024 Entrance is free — Visit now

-Throughout the month, gamers young and old will be hooked on two specially designed Whitworth Minecraft arcade machines, while for the littlest visitors, there’s PLAY Baby, a sensory play space for babies and their grown-ups to spend quality time together.
+Throughout the month, gamers young and old will be hooked on two specially designed Whitworth Minecraft arcade machines, while for the littlest visitors, there’s Carnival Baby, a sensory play space for babies and their grown-ups to spend quality time together.

 Kindly supported by Pentagon Play, there’s plenty of free things to do inside and out, whatever the Manchester weather throws at us.

 Follow @whitworthfamilies on Instagram to keep up to date with the PLAYTIME programme of events, and check out drop-in session times on their website.
+You can also get a sneaky peek of what last year’s PLAYTIME looked like on this short video.

 Accessibility